To the Gulf … To the Future

 May 11, 2017

 This is the first post in a series on the Jackson School-led mission to drill for samples of methane hydrate from under the Gulf of Mexico for scientific study.
+Additional posts are linked at the end of the page.

 Gulf of Mexico – 150 miles off the coast of Louisiana, a cadre of Jackson School scientists and students and colleagues from a handful of other institutions are working 24 hours a day to do something that has rarely been done before.
 The group, led by Professor Peter Flemings, is drilling into the seafloor more than a mile below them and trying to return cores of methane hydrate to the surface under pressure for analysis.